RobertFlexx/Powder-Sandbox-GameHub/README.md

 ## One Physics Sandbox, Infinite Interpretations

+### Intrigued and curious on how these games work? check out the [PowderCore](https://github.com/RobertFlexx/PowderCore-Engine) Engine on how to implement this "library/module' into your project, and to see the engine as a whole on how it works.

 ### All projects, and this specific custom Physics Engine, are licensed under BSD 3-Clause — see [LICENSE](https://github.com/RobertFlexx/Powder-Sandbox-GameHub/blob/main/LICENSE) for details.

 Welcome to the **Powder Sandbox Multi-Edition Hub**, the central nexus that connects all language editions of **Powder Sandbox** — the ever-evolving, terminal-based physics simulator of falling sand, flowing liquids, crackling electricity, and chaotic emergent beauty.